misterfifths/sounds-of-mcguinness/README.md

 dB SPL is a measure of "sound pressure level."
 [Quoth Wikipedia](https://en.wikipedia.org/wiki/Sound_pressure#Sound_pressure_level), it's relative to 20 μPa, the threshold of human hearing.
 The result is a sensible unit, where everyone (mostly) agrees on the reference.

 Finally, there's dBA.
-This is a weighted dB SPL, adjusted to account for human hearing such that equal dBA is roughly equal loudness.
-We perceive certain pitches more than others, meaning equal dB SPL is not necessarily equal *perceived* volume.
-Most measurements dealing with human perception of volume are in dBA.
+We perceive certain frequencies more or less than others, meaning sounds with equal dB SPL may not *seem* to be equal in volume. dBA attempts to correct that weirdness by emphasizing certain frequencies over others.
+The result is that sounds with equal dBA are roughly equal in loudness to the human ear.
+Most things dealing with human perception of volume use dBA.
 The "A" is for [A-weighting](https://en.wikipedia.org/wiki/A-weighting).

 On top of the decibel confusion, there's distance to consider.
 Obviously, as you move farther away from a sound source, it becomes less loud.
 This fact makes a lot of those ["volume of common sounds" tables](https://www.nidcd.nih.gov/health/i-love-what-i-hear-common-sounds) largely meaningless unless they include the distance at which the measurement was taken.

+#### Measurement

+So, how do you actually measure dBA?
+It's a two-step process: take a dB SPL measurement using a calibrated microphone, and then use software to apply A-weighting.

+Calibrated microphones are engineered to have a precise conversion between their dBFS and dB SPL.
+To slightly simplify matters, for calibrated microphones, there's some magic constant you can add to convert from one to the other.

+After all that work, the good news is that applying A-weighting is pretty trivial with most sound-processing libraries.

 ### The law and other concerns